X

 July 12, 2022

-In the last two years, one type of request has grown in terms of interest from clients more than any other: rethinking company core values.
-This isn't a surprise when you consider how much the employee/employer social contract has changed during the global pandemic, racial reckoning and Great Resignation underway in the U.S.
+Over the last few years, one type of client request has gained traction more than any other: rethinking company core values.
+This isn't a surprise when you consider how quickly things change and that organizations need to pivot to keep up.

-If your company’s values aren’t especially helpful in answering those kinds of complicated questions, don’t worry – you’re not alone.
+If your company’s values are too vague to be helpful in answering complicated questions, don’t worry – you’re not alone.

 WHAT COMPANIES GET WRONG...